-- 7.1 Highway design and improvements should recognise and enhance the special character of the village, and adopt a style of street design appropriate to the village (see Fig. 28 and 29) - 7.2 Carriageways should typically be narrow and slow - 7.3 Tall trees and green verges are essential to local character, with simple planting and occasional seating; pavements should be integral to the natural edges - often on one side only - 7.4 Low level pedestrian lighting is a better option to improve pedestrian safety within the village, without standard highway lighting, which is unnecessary and inappropriate - 7.5 Design attention should be given to the streets and routes more frequently used by children to encourage walking and cycling - 7.6 Technical equipment, road marking and signage should have minimal visual impact, particularly in the important locations identified in Fig. 25.
+7.1 Highway design and improvements should recognise and enhance the special character of the village, and adopt a style of street design appropriate to the village (see Fig. 28 and 29)

+- 7.2 Carriageway widths should be reduced where possible, to calm traffic while accommodating anticipated vehicle movements and avoiding informal parking on pavements. - 7.3 Tall trees and green verges are essential to local character, with simple planting and occasional seating; pavements should be integral to the natural edges - typically on one side only. - 7.4 Low level pedestrian lighting is a better option to improve pedestrian safety within the village, without standard highway lighting, which is unnecessary and inappropriate. - 7.5 Design attention should be given to the streets and routes more frequently used by children to encourage walking and cycling. - 7.6 Technical equipment, road marking and signage should have minimal visual impact, particularly in the important locations of Fig. 25.